Rogue River (Oregon): Prospect Nos. 1, 2, and 4 Hydroelectric Project

+Removed dams

+Several dams along the river's middle reaches were removed or destroyed during the first half of the 20th century.

-Other dams have impeded fish passage at one time or another between the William L. Jess Dam and Grants Pass.
-After decades of controversy about water rights, costs, migratory fish, and environmental impacts, removal or modification of remaining middle-reach dams as well as a partly finished dam on Elk Creek, a major tributary of the Rogue, began in 2008.
+After decades of controversy about water rights, costs, migratory fish, and environmental impacts, the removal or modification of remaining middle-reach dams, as well as a partly finished dam on Elk Creek, a major tributary of the Rogue, began in 2008.
 The de-construction projects were all meant to improve salmon runs by allowing more fish to reach suitable spawning grounds.

+Gold Ray Dam

 In 1904, brothers C.R. and Frank Ray built the Gold Ray Dam, a log structure, to generate electricity near Gold Hill.
 They installed a fish ladder.
 The California-Oregon Power Company, which later became Pacific Power, acquired the dam in 1921.
 Replacing the log dam in 1941 with a concrete structure 35 ft high, it added a new fish ladder and a fish-counting station.
 The company closed the hydroelectric plant in 1972, although the fish ladder remained, and biologists from the Oregon Department of Fish and Wildlife used the station to count migrating salmon and steelhead.
 Jackson County, which owned the dam, had it removed with the help of a $5 million federal grant approved in June 2009.
 The dam was demolished in the summer of 2010.

+Gold Hill Dam

 In 2008, the city of Gold Hill removed the last of the Gold Hill Dam, a diversion dam slightly downstream of the Gold Ray Dam.
 Originally built to provide power for a cement company, it was 3 to 14 ft high and 900 ft long.
 The dam and a diversion canal later delivered municipal water to the city until Gold Hill installed a pumping station to supply its water.